 - tender joints

-Symptoms tend to increase until they reach their peak.
-As the flare ends, the symptoms will lessen and may completely disappear.
+During a flare, symptoms tend to increase until they reach their peak.
+As the peak passes, the symptoms will lessen and may completely disappear.

 Predictable flares usually occur in response to one or more triggers.